-Top Asana app integrations
+Top Asana integrations

 It’s easy to attach files from your computer to any Asana task (just drag and drop them into the task).
-In addition, you can attach files from your favorite file-sharing tools, so your team always has the latest version of a file—right there with the work that it’s related to.
+In addition, you can attach files from your favorite file-sharing tools, so your team always has the latest version of a file—right there with the task that it’s related to.

 Adobe Creative Cloud